 c.
 815-825 CE: Unknown Artist: Animal Head Post, Oseberg Viking Ship Burial

 In 1904, archaeologists discovered an intact Viking burial ship under a mound of earth in Oseberg, Norway.
-The ship, which dates to the early 9th Century, contained two women’s bodies and a significant amount of grave objects.
+The ship, which dates to the early 9th Century, contained two women’s bodies and a significant number of grave objects.
 Among the objects were five wooden posts carved into the heads of animals.
 They have slots for handles indicating they were carried.
 They may have had some magical or religious significance.
-The post shown in the first and second images, above, shows the 5 in. tall head of a roaring animal (perhaps a lion) with protruding eyes, while the intricate carving shows tightly interwoven animals in an interlacing serpentine pattern.
-The post is in the Viking Ship Museum, at the University of Oslo, Bygdoy, Norway.
+The post shown in the first and second images bears at its top the 5 in. tall head of a roaring animal (perhaps a lion) with protruding eyes, while the intricate carving shows tightly interwoven animals in an interlacing serpentine pattern.
+The Animal Head Post is in the Viking Ship Museum, at the University of Oslo, Bygdoy, Norway.

 c.
 800-825 CE: Unknown Artists: Relief Sculptures, Temple of Borobudur

 [Buddhist; Sailendra Dynasty; Java, Indonesia]

 Borobudur is a Mahayana Buddhist temple built in the 9th Century CE during the Sailendra Dynasty on the island of Java in what is now Indonesia.
 It was abandoned some time after the 11th Century and rediscovered in 1814 during the British occupation of Java.
 In addition to the magnificent architecture and statuary (see aerial view of temple in the third image), the temple walls contain 2,672 panels of bas relief carvings, covering a total of 27,000 square feet.
 There are 1,460 narrative and 1,212 decorative panels.
-The narrative panels tell the story of Sudhana and Manohara, from the Avatamsaka Sutra, as well as the life of the Buddha (see first image, above), including his past lives.
+The narrative panels tell the story of Sudhana and Manohara, from the Avatamsaka Sutra, as well as the life of the Buddha (see first image), including his past lives.
 The panels also depict various aspects of daily life in Java.
-The second image above, for example, shows an 8th Century wooden double outrigger sailing ship used in trade.
+The second image, for example, shows an 8th Century wooden double outrigger sailing ship used in trade.
 The Temple of Borobudur was designated a UNESCO World Heritage Site in 1991.

 c.
 816-835 CE: Unknown Artist: Ebbo Gospels [Carolingian; France]